 Farha creates each egg art piece with great precision and ingenuity, involving several man hours of intricate work.
 The resulting Objets d’Art are masterpieces which would lead the connoisseurs of art on a voyage into the realm of beauty and splendour.

-She uses a high speed tool for cutting to reduce torque and thus prevent shattering.
-Shells are treated then with liquid polymer to strengthen and preserve their natural beauty.
-The eggs are mounted on beautiful silver and golden stands.
-All eggs used for artistry belong to hatchery or farm grown birds only.
-No eggs are taken from the wild.
+She uses a high speed turbine carver having speed of over 300,000 RPM for cutting tand etching of egg shells to reduce torque and prevent shattering.
+All eggs used by Farha for artistry belong to hatchery or farm grown birds only and no eggs are taken from the wild.